Broadcast law

-Broadcast law and Electricity law is the field of law that pertains to broadcasting.
+Broadcast law is the field of law that pertains to broadcasting.
 These laws and regulations pertain to radio stations and TV stations, and are also considered to include closely related services like cable TV and cable radio, as well as satellite TV and satellite radio.
 Likewise, it also extends to broadcast networks.

 Broadcast law includes technical parameters for these facilities, as well as content issues like copyright, profanity, and localism or regionalism.